ERYAGNIK003/DRASTI-Dataset/YOLO/README.md

-# YOLOv8 for HPC - DRASTI Dataset Training and Benchmarking
+# YOLOv8 Benchmarking on DRASTI Dataset using Stepwell HPC (High Performance Computing) facility

-This repository provides the complete workflow to train, test, and benchmark YOLOv8 models with the **DRASTI** dataset using **HPC clusters with slurm job scheduler**.
+This repository provides the complete workflow to benchmark YOLOv8 models on the **DRASTI** dataset using **HPC clusters with Slurm job scheduler**.
 It includes environment setup, data preparation, model training, testing, and benchmarking steps.

 ---